Russia to appeal against European court ruling on 'gay propaganda'

-MOSCOW Russia said on Tuesday it would appeal against a European Court of Human Rights ruling which said a Russian law banning the promotion of homosexuality to minors was discriminatory.
+MOSCOW (Reuters) - Russia said on Tuesday it would appeal against a European Court of Human Rights ruling which said a Russian law banning the promotion of homosexuality to minors was discriminatory.

 Earlier on Tuesday, the court said the law flouted people's freedom of expression and was discriminatory against gay people.